scisley/scisley.github.io/_posts/articles/2019-12-15-temperature-analysis.md

 Overview
 ========

 To start with, I had to learn about publicly available climate data.
-The best source I foud is actually data from [Berkeley Earth](http://berkeleyearth.org/data/).
-This is the group originally funded in part by the Koch Brothers.
+The best source I found is actually data from [Berkeley Earth](http://berkeleyearth.org/data/).
+This is the group originally funded in part by the Koch brothers.
 Climate skeptics had hoped their results would show the scientific consensus was wrong but it ended up confirming everything the scientific community had been saying.
 Plus, the world got a fantastic set of cleaned data made freely available.
 At the Berkeley Earth link above, choose the "Breakpoint Adjusted Monthly Station data" as it's the most relevant for this analysis.

 The code below imports the data and provides some nicer column names.